Liamq12/Schoology-API/README.md

 To get an OAuth token and secret, first open postman and input this URL: https://api.schoology.com/v1/oauth/request_token?oauth_consumer_key=&oauth_timestamp=&oauth_signature_method=PLAINTEXT&oauth_version=1.0&oauth_nonce=&oauth_signature=

-For oauth_consumer_key, enter the consumer key from your schoology API Page For oauth_timestamp, enter the current Unix time code, you will need to do this each time you send a request.
-You can find the current time code <a href="https://www.epochconverter.com/">here</a>.
+For oauth_consumer_key, enter the consumer key from your schoology API Page <br/>
+For oauth_timestamp, enter the current Unix time code, you will need to do this each time you send a request.
+You can find the current time code <a href="https://www.epochconverter.com/">here</a>.<br/>
-For oauth_signature_method, we can use plaintext since API calls are made with HTTPS instead of HTTP For oauth_version, we are using OAuth 1.0, so it is set to 1.0 For oauth_nonce, enter any random short string.
+For oauth_signature_method, we can use plaintext since API calls are made with HTTPS instead of HTTP<br/>
+For oauth_version, we are using OAuth 1.0, so it is set to 1.0<br/>
+For oauth_nonce, enter any random short string. <br/>
-For oauth_signature, enter your consumer secret (found on the same page as your consumer key) %26, for example, "123456789012345678901234567890%26"
+For oauth_signature, enter your consumer secret (found on the same page as your consumer key) %26, for example, "123456789012345678901234567890%26"<br/>

 Send the request as a GET, and record the response.